 According to TransferWise, a global money transfer service, they don’t “do offshoring, outsourcing or use consultants”.
 However, the company admits having a number of “independent workers”, who form an integral part of the core engineering team.

 The company’s dispersed development team is located across Estonia and Ukraine.
-The company has been particularly active in hiring Ukrainian developers from the Lviv region in the west of the country.
+The company has been particularly active in hiring Ukrainian developers from the Lviv region in the western part of the country.